 Lithium-ion batteries commonly exhibit energy densities ranging between 150 to 250 watt-hours per kilogram (Wh/kg) or 300 to 700 watt-hours per liter (Wh/L).
 However, technological advancements continue to push these boundaries, with newer iterations surpassing these conventional benchmarks.

 Part 2.
-Influences on li-ion battery energy density
+Key factors boosting lithium-ion battery energy density

 4. Packing Efficiency